haider-06418/RL-Project/README.md

 ## About the Project

-Implemented Q-learning algorithm on the Taxi learning problem from OpenAI's Gym Toy Text Taxi environment.
+Implemented Q-learning algorithm on the Taxi learning problem using OpenAI's Gym Toy Text Taxi environment.
 Analyzed it for various values of α (Learning rate) in terms of:
 - Computational efficiency, i.e., the time taken to converge
 - Maximizing reward: Running the learned policies for each α value for various starting states and calculating the average reward to see which α value results in the most average reward

 More information about OpenAI's GYM Toy Text Taxi environment can be found here:

 [GYM Toy Text](https://www.gymlibrary.dev/environments/toy_text/)

 [Taxi Environment](https://www.gymlibrary.dev/environments/toy_text/taxi/)

 ## The Taxi Problem: